francisdavey/open-data/handout.md

 -----------------

-Strictly speaking it is impossible to “own” data in the sense of having a property right in factual information.
-But there are now two property rights that apply to collections of data, technically known as “databases”.
+Strictly speaking it is impossible to “own” data in the sense of having a property right in factual information.[^own] But there are now two property rights that apply to collections of data, technically known as “databases”.

+[^own]: Response Ltd v Datateam Business Media Ltd [[2014] EWCA Civ 281](http://www.bailii.org/ew/cases/EWCA/Civ/2014/281.html)

 ### Copyright